UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Publications

-To associate a publication with a dataset the *DataCreate Flattened JSON-LD* MUST include a URL (preferably a DOI) as the ID of a publication using the [citation] or property.
+To associate a publication with a dataset the *DataCreate Flattened JSON-LD* MUST include a URL which SHOULD be a DOI URL, as the ID of a publication using the [citation] or property.

 For example: